Royall House and Slave Quarters: Early history

 Isaac Royall Jr. (1719–1781) came into its possession of the property in 1739 following the death of his father.
 He greatly enlarged it between 1747 and 1750.
 He more than doubled the depth of the main building, greatly extended the brick end walls correspondingly, and at either end of the house constructed great twin chimneys connected by parapets.
 Other features he added include the false ashlar siding on the new western facade and great Doric pilasters inserted at the corners.
 The interior was redone in Georgian wooden paneling, trim, and archways of a quality possibly unsurpassed by any surviving house of the period.
 Several of the major rooms that survive are original.
 He expanded a colonial farmhouse into a three-story Georgian mansion considered one of the grandest houses of its era in North America.
 The construction process was largely borrowed from Caribbean construction practices.

-A painting of Mary and Elizabeth Royall, the teenage daughters of Isaac Royall Jr., executed by John Singleton Copley about 1758, is in the collection of the Museum of Fine Arts, Boston.
+A painting of Mary and Elizabeth Royall, the teenage daughters of Isaac Royall Jr., executed by John Singleton Copley about 1758, is in the collection of Boston's Museum of Fine Arts.
 A reproduction hangs in the Royall House.
 Copley also painted their father's portrait about 1769.
 An earlier family portrait from 1740 is in the Special Collections Department, Harvard Law School Library.

 During the American Revolution, the Royall family were Loyalists, and after British soldiers skirmished with Patriot militiamen at the battles of Lexington and Concord in 1775, the Royalls left Medford and boarded a ship in Boston.
 They sailed to Halifax, Nova Scotia and then to England.
 Isaac Royall never returned to Medford.

 After the Royalls' flight, the Massachusetts General Court confiscated the estate.
 John Stark made the Royall House his headquarters before the British evacuation of Boston on March 17, 1776.
-The mansion was used during the early months of the Revolution by Generals Lee, Stark, and Sullivan.
-George Washington, according to legend, interrogated two British soldiers in the house's Marble Chamber.
+The mansion was notably used during the early months of the Revolution as the headquarters of George Washington's second-in-command, Charles Lee.
+Lee affectionately nicknamed it "Hobgoblin Hall", after Yester Castle in Scotland.
+Washington, according to legend, interrogated two British soldiers in the house's Marble Chamber.
 The story that Molly Stark watched the movements of the British troops in their camp by the river from a lookout on the roof is undocumented.

 In 1806, the estate was returned to Isaac Royall's heirs, who sold it.
 In accordance with Isaac Royall's will, a portion of his estate was donated to Harvard University and used to found Harvard Law School.